hj6-sanger/MetaNorm_RT/README.md

 # Codes

 1. The code to generate a phylogenetic tree can be found at https://github.com/nataliabrz/liver_ndp_tree_building.
+This code was used to generate the phylogenetic tree in Fig. 2 and Figs. 3b-3e.